Importance of Advocacy

 - Legislative breakfasts

 It is in everyone’s best interest to stay on top of the federal issues that influence our industry.
 Credit union representatives can attend events such as Hike the Hill in Washington, D.C. to bolster the following outreach efforts:

 - Underscore the importance of not-for-profit tax status

 By working together to shape our legislative landscape, we can strengthen our industry for our members and ourselves.
 We need your help in taking the next step.

-Check out our Current Issues page to find out more about what we’re focusing our advocacy efforts on.
-For more information on how you can make a difference, reach out to Kirk Hanna, VP of Government Affairs, or Jordan Kingdon, Director of Government Affairs.Go to main navigation
+Check out our state issues and federal issues pages to find out more about what we’re focusing our advocacy efforts on.
+For more information on how you can make a difference, reach out to Kieran Marion, SVP of Advocacy or Haleigh Krombeen, Director of State Advocacy.Go to main navigation